 Aims and objectives of service

-This service provides specialist workers to support people with Huntington’s Disease and their carers to manage their condition and to live as independently as possible.
-Specialist rehabilitation and support is provided for people with long term neurological conditions.
+This service provides specialist workers to support people with a diagnosis of Huntington’s Disease and their carers to manage their condition and to live as independently as possible.
+Specialist rehabilitation and support is provided for people with this long term neurological condition.

 Objectives of the service are to: prevent avoidable deterioration; to promote faster recovery where possible; to promote independent living and maximise skills; to avoid excessive length of stay in hospital; to reduce unnecessary admissions to secondary care; to support and maintain appropriate care packages and avoid inappropriate or premature admission to long term care; to implement best practice palliative and end of life care tools.